j-thapa/thesis_sm/README.md

-This repository contains implementation of MAT, forked from https://github.com/PKU-MARL/Multi-Agent-Transformer.git and implementation of MARWKV (implementation of RWKV architecture for sequence modelling in MARL) which are available as algorithm options for MAT; rwkv code implementation was adpated from [[rwkv github code]](https://github.com/BlinkDL/RWKV-LM).
-This repository is part of a academic course Practical Work in AI (Master).
+ This repository is part of a academic course Masters Thesis, JKU.

+This repository builds on the implementation of MAT repository https://github.com/PKU-MARL/Multi-Agent-Transformer.git We have included two new algorithms/architectures MAM and MARWKV build on Mamaba and RWKV.
+We have also added a new environment called Collaborative Warehouse for benchmarking purpose.

-**For more details, one can go through the report uploaded in the same repository.**
+**For more details, one can go through the thesis report which will be uploaded in the same repository.**